nodemcu/nodemcu-firmware/docs/en/modules/sntp.md

   - 2: Memory allocation failure
   - 3: UDP send failed
   - 4: Timeout, no NTP response received
+- `autorepeat` if this is non-nil, then the synchronization will happen every 1000 seconds and try and condition the clock if possible.
+The callbacks will be called after each sync operation.

 #### Returns
 `nil`